ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/sorting.dotnet.markdown

 ## AlphaNumeric Ordering

-Sometimes, when ordering strings, it doesn't make sense to use the default lexicographic ordering.
+Sometimes when ordering strings, it doesn't make sense to use the default lexicographic ordering.

 For example, "Abc9" will come after "Abc10" because if treated as single characters, 9 is greater than 1.

 If you want digit characters in a string to be treated as numbers and not as text, you should use alphanumeric ordering.
-In that case, when comparing
-"Abc10" to "Abc9", the digits 1 and 0 will be treated as the number 10 which will be considered greater than 9.
+In that case, when comparing "Abc10" to "Abc9", the digits 1 and 0 will be treated as the number 10 which will be considered greater than 9.

 To order in this mode, you can pass the `OrderingType.AlphaNumeric` type into `OrderBy` or `OrderByDescending`: